 Making the peanut butter miso cookies

 These cookies are really easy to make.
 You will need to mix the liquid ingredients (including peanut butter and miso) in a separate bowl from the dry ones, combine everything and let the cookie dough sit for a bit.

-Then you’ll bake the cookies for twenty minutes, and let them cool down on the tray.
+Then you’ll bake the cookies for around twenty minutes, and let them cool down on the tray.
 Once they have completely cooled down, you can store your peanut cookies in a dry, closed glass jar to keep them crunchy for days.

 - 4 tbsp peanut butter

 - 1 + 1/2 tbsp ground flax seeds